85°F Knoxville

 #>

-# Optional strict mode (placed AFTER README)
+# Set strict mode (placed after README block)

 # ==== STATE (NO ARRAYS/LISTS) ====